 What is Qi Stagnation?

-When our qi, or energy, flows freely and unrestrained throughout our bodies and our circulation is healthy, we are full of vitality and our minds are at ease.
-If that energy begins to stagnate, however — due to things like stress, emotions or even over-eating — our free-flowing highways of energy can quickly become traffic jams, leading to symptoms like fullness or distention in the body, irritability, pain and more.
+When our "qi," or vital energy, flows freely and unrestrained throughout our bodies and our circulation is healthy, we experience vitality, balanced emotions, and overall well-being.
+However, when qi becomes stagnant—often due to chronic stress, emotional suppression, or even poor dietary habits—our free-flowing highways of energy can quickly become traffic jams, leading to symptoms like fullness or distention, tension, irritability, and even pain.

 What Are Signs & Symptoms of Qi Stagnation?